RaphaelWright/kenteandbobsBackend/backend/PAYSTACK_INTEGRATION.md

 **Solution:**
 ✅ **FIXED** - The system now auto-creates customer records during payment initialization if they don't exist.

+### Issue: "Invalid authentication" / "Unable to determine customer email"

+**Causes:**
+- Authentication context not properly populated
+- Auth identity missing or malformed

+**Solution:**
+✅ **FIXED** - The system now properly retrieves customer email from `authIdentity.entity_id` instead of relying on `authContext.actor_id`.
-- If you still see this error, check that the user is properly authenticated
+- If you still see this error, check backend logs for detailed error messages
+- Ensure the user is properly authenticated with a valid session
-- Verify `authContext.actor_id` contains the user's email
+- Verify the auth identity exists in the database
-- Check backend logs for customer creation errors

 ### Issue: "Payment initialization failed"